 - I am perfectly happy to do that as long as the next time you play a piano concerto, the piano is at the back of the orchestra!

 Evelyn Glennie made her professional debut in 1985 and is the first person in history to successfully create and sustain a full-time career as a solo percussionist.
 Evelyn Glennie performs worldwide with the greatest conductors, orchestras, and artists.
-She played the first percussion concerto in the history of The Proms at the Albert Hall in 1992, which paved the way for orchestras around the world to feature percussion concerti.
+She played the first percussion concerto in the history of The Proms festival at the Albert Hall in London in 1992, which paved the way for orchestras around the world to feature percussion concerti.

 Evelyn has done over 30 solo recordings, and her repertoire is as diverse as her career on-stage.
 Shadow Behind the Iron Sun and Sound Spirits are both that amply demonstrate her brilliant improvisational skills.

 Of Shadow Behind the Iron Sun Evelyn remembers: “the freedom I had in choosing whichever instruments I wanted – playing what I wanted and how I wanted – was the most liberating experience I have ever had in a studio”.